 Inter-annual differences were observed in the prominence of picoplanktonic prokaryotes in the Cape Canaveral region, with overall higher relative biomass in Year 2 of the study.
-Year 2 was also associated with exceptionally high regional rainfall levels due to a strong El Niño period.
+Year 2 was also associated with high regional rainfall levels due to a strong El Niño period.
 The peak period of enhanced rainfall occurred from the fall of 2014 through the spring of 2015.
-During the period, there was a pronounced increase in TP concentrations in the study region, and moderate increases in TN levels.
-In the Cape Canaveral area, the wet season tends to be associated with warmer months (Lascody, 2002), but during El Niño periods high rainfall levels in the Southeastern U.S. are also observed from late fall through early spring (Murrell & Lores, 2004).
-It may be hypothesized that increased phosphorus concentrations beginning in Year 2 reflected the added surface water runoff and inlet discharges to the shelf region.
+During this period, there was a pronounced increase in TP concentrations in the study region, and moderate increases in TN levels.
+In the Cape Canaveral area, the wet season tends to be associated with warmer months (Lascody, 2002), but during El Niño periods, the Southeastern U.S. can experience high rainfall levels from late fall through early spring as well (Murrell & Lores, 2004).
+It may be that increased phosphorus concentrations beginning in Year 2 reflected the added surface water runoff and inlet discharges to the shelf region.
 A number of studies have shown that there is often a correlation between the amount of rainfall and nutrient concentrations in coastal ecosystems, as a consequence of surface runoff and riverine inputs from adjacent terrestrial environments (Lapointe & Matzie, 1996; Lipp et al., 2001).
 Nitrogen and phosphorus both play key roles in the amount of primary production (Smith, 2006; Lv et al., 2011).
 The amount and character of nutrient levels also have an impact on community structure (Tilman et al., 1982).
 Davis et al. (2009) report that an increase in phosphorus can result in cyanobacterial dominance.
-Combined, the latter two observations may help to explain the surge in the importance of picoplanktonic prokaryote biomass in the second year of the study.
+Combined, the latter two observations may help to explain the surge in picoplanktonic prokaryote biomass in the second year of the study.

-Beyond the persistent importance of picoplanktonic cyanobacteria in the Cape Canaveral shelf, other cyanobacteria taxa periodically formed blooms in the region.
+Beyond the persistent importance of picoplanktonic prokaryotes in the Cape Canaveral shelf, other cyanobacteria taxa periodically formed blooms in the region.
 For example, the filamentous nitrogen-fixing species Trichodesmium erythraeum was observed as a major surface bloom in the fall of 2013.
 T. erythraeum is a common bloom-forming species in subtropical and tropical ecosystems around the world and can contribute significantly to the nitrogen budgets of the ecosystems in which it occurs (Bergman et al., 2013), which may help explain the peak in total nitrogen concentrations observed at the Cape Canaveral sites during the Trichodesmium bloom.
-It has been linked to the production of toxins, which places it in the category of a potentially harmful algae bloom (HAB) taxa (Detoni et al., 2016).
+It has been linked to the production of toxins, categorizing it as apotentially harmful algae bloom (HAB) taxa (Detoni et al., 2016).
 It has been hypothesized that blooms of T. erythraeum in Florida’s coastal waters are in part linked to external loading of iron emanating from pulses of Saharan dust, which fuels its high demand for the micronutrient, a common feature of nitrogen-fixing cyanobacteria (Walsh & Steidinger, 2001; Lenes et al., 2001).
 The resultant blooms of T. erythraeum have also been linked to the supply of nitrogen that drives blooms of the important toxic red tide species Karenia brevis in the Gulf of Mexico (Lenes et al., 2001).